stackbit-projects/electrify-solar-550e3/content/pages/index.md

         image_alt: Feature 1 placeholder image
         media_position: right
         media_width: sixty
-      - title: Achieve Your Goals With Your Friends
+      - title: Sell Electricity To Your Neighbors
         content: >-
           Friends are an integral part of our life, a true friend can motivate you to achieve your goals.
 With Your Goal, you can set goals with your